In my second year, I was hit with a doozy of an exam schedule—all 4 of my finals, crammed into a 30-hour period over the very first 2 days of exams.

 I find that it’s rarely productive to study in the hour or two before a test, anyway.
 I’m usually too worked up to concentrate, and most of the information I go over vanishes by the time I open the exam booklet.

 Taking a break really helped lessen the stress I was feeling and allowed me to stay motivated.
 While it's normal to be a bit stressed before an exam, there are lots of ways to manage it, or even use it to your advantage.
 As long as I’m making sure to give my brain breaks, I can turn my stress into motivation to work hard.

 I realized early on that I wasn’t going to ace every exam, and that was ok.
 I knew there was going to be a lot of stress and fatigue over the 2 test days, and no matter how early I started studying, I just wasn’t going to have enough time to be as prepared as I wanted to be.

 Admitting this to myself was helpful in managing my expectations.
 It actually made me more motivated to do the best I could in the situation, instead of stressing about sticking to high standards.

 In the end, I was happy with all my exam results!

-Did I go home with my A&W after my last final, watch Titanic, and cry a little?
+Did I watch Titanic after my last final and cry a little?
 You bet I did!
-But I felt really good about the work I put in, and I had an extra long winter break to enjoy after.
+But I felt really good about the work I put in, and I had an extra-long winter break to enjoy after.